Fourteen-year-old twin basketball stars Josh and Jordan wrestle with highs and lows on and off the court as their father ignores his declining health.

 Michaela DePrince lived the first few years of her life in war-torn Sierra Leone until she was adopted by an American Family.
 Now seventeen, she is one of the premiere ballerinas in the United States.

 Immersing herself in an online role-playing game where she enjoys fantasy heroics, Anda confronts a difficult choice when she befriends a gold farmer — a poor Chinese kid whose avatar in the game works illegally to collect valuable objects and sell them to other players for real money, which is strictly against the rules of the game.
+You can also check out this title as eBook on Overdrive/Libby.

 Build Your Own Website is a fun, illustrated introduction to the basics of creating a website.
 Join Kim and her little dog Tofu as she learns HTML, the language of web pages, and CSS, the language used to style web pages, from the Web Guru and Glinda, the Good Witch of CSS.